Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: MPC--CLF--CBF Framework

-\begin{remark} We assume that the Laplacian matrix has simple Fiedler eigenvalue and $\nabla_\mathbf{\xi} \lambda_2(\mathbf{\xi})\neq0$ at all times.
-In practice, these conditions can easily be achieved with small perturbations (by noise or motion of robots) that break perfectly symmetric configurations.
-This ensures the HOCBF constraint remains well-defined and enforceable. \end{remark}
+\begin{remark} We assume that the Laplacian matrix has a simple Fiedler eigenvalue and $\nabla_\mathbf{\xi} \lambda_2(\mathbf{\xi})\neq0$.
+Small perturbations from noise or robot motion generally break perfectly symmetric configurations; under this assumption, the HOCBF constraint remains well-defined and enforceable. \end{remark}